Here are some stories of past cases I handled for clients and how I was able to help them with their legal problems.

 Kerry (Middlesex County)

 Case Overview: Kerry faced a lawsuit from her neighbor, who accused her of cutting down his trees and building a fence on his property.
-If the neighbor was successful in this case, Kerry would have owed him alot of money and have been responsible for the costs of replacing the fence.
+If the neighbor were successful in this case, Kerry would have owed him a lot of money and have been responsible for the costs of replacing the fence.

 My Response: After reviewing this matter, I learned that Kerry had a strong case against her neighbor based upon adverse possession.
-Because Kerry had used a portion of the neighbor’s property for over twenty years, she had a strong argument that this land now belonged to her, and therefore never trespassed onto her neighbor’s yard.
-I filed a counterclaim against the neighbor, and asked the court to declare Kerry the owner of this property.
-I also requested and obtained a lis pendens, for the purpose of protecting Kerry’s interest in this land during the course of the lawsuit.
+Because Kerry had used a portion of the neighbor’s property for over twenty years, she had a strong argument that this land now belonged to her and therefore never trespassed onto her neighbor’s yard.
+I filed a counterclaim against the neighbor and asked the court to declare Kerry the property owner.
+I also requested and obtained a lis pendens to protect Kerry’s interest in this land during the course of the lawsuit.

 Outcome: Kerry and her neighbor reached a settlement to this matter, where they agreed on a boundary line between the properties and the placement of Kerry’s fence.
 The neighbor offered Kerry money to relocate her fence, and Kerry owed no damages at the end of the case.

 In Kerry’s Own Words: Months ago, when I need a lawyer to solve the border of my house problems, my friend recommended attorney Sherwin to me.
 AS what my friend told me, Mr Sherwin is an excellent lawyer and he always stands up for his clients.
 My problems were solved and I am very satisfied.

 Nick (Suffolk County)

 Case Overview: Nick needed to evict tenants from a home he owned to move into the property.
 These tenants had become difficult to deal with and were causing damage to the property.